 Another great feature is the name your bet and PointsBet will price it.
 Just more innovation from PointsBet Sportsbook while also being in touch with sports betting players.

 There are times when we catch a bad break in sports, whether a player leaves early due to injury or the refs make a game-changing call.
-This bad breaks can ruin a sports bettors day.
+This bad break can ruin a sports bettors day.
 PointsBet Sportsbook knows this feeling and that is why they deliver Good Karma Payouts.
 You never know when PointsBet may deliver a payout, but when they do, it surely makes fans happy.

 During the NFC title game during the NFL playoffs, a missed call changed the entire game and likely cost sports bettors everywhere.
 Well, this is where PointsBet's forward-thinking and innovation kicks in.
 Points Bet delivered refunds to bettors for that Saints-Rams game.